-Moreover, the COVID-19 pandemic and its effects may last for an extended period of time and could result in significant and continued market volatility, further declines in global financial markets, higher default rates and a substantial and/or sustained economic downturn or recession.
-Any further deterioration in global economic conditions may result in lower customer demand, including lower demand for borrowing from creditworthy customers, and/or a reduction in the value of related collateral and/or an increase of the Group's default rates, delinquencies, write-offs, and impairment charges, which in turn could adversely affect the Group's performance and prospects.
-Deteriorating economic conditions could also impact the ability of the Group to raise funding from external investors.
+Any deterioration in global and SSA economic conditions may negatively affect the Group's business, financial condition, and results of operations.
+This could result in lower customer demand, including lower demand for borrowing from creditworthy customers, and/or a reduction in the value of related collateral and/or an increase of the Group's default rates, delinquencies, write-offs, and impairment charges, which in turn could adversely affect the Group's performance and prospects.
+A deterioration in economic conditions could also impact the ability of the Group to raise funding from external investors.